 Process of ADR under Customs Act

-When dispute arises, the aggrieved individual may apply to the concerned authorities for the resolution of dispute through Alternative Dispute Resolution (ADR) process.
+When a dispute arises, the aggrieved individual may apply to the concerned authorities for the resolution of the dispute through the Alternative Dispute Resolution (ADR) process.
 The concerned importer or exporter may apply for ADR in the following scenarios:

 - Commissioner of customs or adjudicating officer or Appellate authorities – When a dispute arises and has not already been settled before the commencement of the ADR process then the application for ADR can be done to the concerned Commissioner of Customs or adjudicating officer.

 - When a dispute arises after the commencement of the ADR process then the application should be made before seeking settlement under S.179, 193 or 196.

 For a matter which is pending before the Supreme Court of Bangladesh, the petitioner may apply to the concerned Commissioner for ADR after obtaining permission from the court and if the permission is granted then the matter shall remain stayed during the ADR process.

 The Barristers, Advocates, and lawyers at CLP in Dhaka, Bangladesh are highly experienced in dealing with all sorts of disputes related to Customs matters in Bangladesh.
 For queries or legal assistance, please reach us at E-mail: firstname.lastname@example.org Phone: +8801700920980 | +8801947470606Address: Jamila Villa, Flat No. C-2, House-4/A/1, (3rd Floor), Road-02, Gulshan-1, Dhaka-1212, Bangladesh.